DevelopmentArc/react-indepth/life_cycle/birth/component_render.md

 In the above example, it may seem safe since you are just querying the node.
 But, as the warning states, we might be querying potentially old data.
 But in our case, during the Birth phase, this would be a fatal error.

 > Uncaught Invariant Violation: findComponentRoot(..., .0): Unable to find element.
-This probably means the DOM was unexpectedly mutated (e.g., by the browser), usually due to forgetting a <tbody> when using tables, nesting tags like <form>, <p>, or <a>, or using non-SVG elements in an <svg> parent.
+This probably means the DOM was unexpectedly mutated (e.g., by the browser), usually due to forgetting a &lt;tbod&gt; when using tables, nesting tags like &lt;form&gt;, &lt;p&gt;, or &lt;a&gt;, or using non-SVG elements in an &lt;svg&gt; parent.
 Try inspecting the child nodes of the element with React ID ``.

 This is one of those cases where the React error doesn't clearly point to the cause of the problem.
 In our case we didn't modify the DOM, so it feels like an unclear and potentially misleading error.
 This kind of error can cause React developers a lot of pain early on.
 Because we instinctually look for a place where we are changing the Native UI.